WrtApp/wreditor/README.md

 Apply `.clearfix` to any `.full-width` elements that act up on you.
 In 90% of my tests, all layout issues could be solved with `.clearfix`.

+The grid is easily extensible but only ships with divisions from full-width to one-quarter.
+This is enough to get a layout working within 5 minutes and can be easily added to with intermediate sized columns if needed.

 ## style.less

 This is your main stylesheet.
 It imports the grid and normalize.css files.
 Imports will only work if you've compiled your Less files first which requires either the Less Ruby Gem, the Less compiler running on Node.js, or Less.app on Mac.